NextSDS Logo

 Ingestion

 If victim is conscious: Rinse mouth.
 Do not induce vomiting.
 Never give anything by mouth to an unconscious person.
+Do not induce vomiting; call for medical help immediately.
 Drink plenty of water and provide fresh air.
 Call for a doctor immediately.

-Symptoms: Formation of hydrogen sulphide in the stomach due to the acidic pH value.
+Symptoms: When swallowed, hydrogen sulphide is formed in the stomach due to the acidic pH value.

 05